According to MarketWatch, the "market redefines that traditional collaboration suite by bringing in a social angle to it.

 These solutions are not just confined to traditional email and online meetings but also extend their offerings to social networking functionality such as micro-blogging, wikis, profiles, tagging and feeds.”

-So it’s clear that social features on the intranet are something that a lot of organisations are now using to improve how people work.
+More and more organisations are maximising the role of social media in intranet strategies to improve how people work.
 In fact, in a survey carried out by us here at Elcom, 41% of those asked said that social collaboration is the most important area to improve.

 Social elements on the intranet are not a new concept, but are beginning to gain a lot more traction as more and more businesses come to appreciate how they can improve collaboration and in turn, productivity and revenue.